Review: PRTG Network Monitor v14 Simplifies Network Management

 Some administrators may worry that Paessler may not offer a sensor or probe for every one of their network devices, leaving some devices unmonitored.
 The vendor addresses that issue in a multitude of fashions, the first of which is through industry-standard technologies, such as SNMP, WMI and log analysis.
 Paessler also offers a documented API and custom sensors that can be used to build additional sensors to connect PRTG Network Monitor v14 to other applications.

 PRTG Network Monitor v14 offers all of its functionality with the purchase of a single license, which administrators will never have to upgrade to gain additional features or install add-ons.
 That said, administrators will still need to purchase sensor licenses.
 One sensor monitors one network service, one URL, one network connection, one port of a switch, one NetFlow export stream, one CPU load, one disk drive, etc. Sensors can be spread over multiple devices and even sites/networks using remote probes, though.
 That means administrators need only buy a single license for the monitor and then select how many sensors are needed, allowing them to tightly control costs.
+Additionally, Paessler's iOS and Android PRTG applications support customized, real-time push notifications for network alerts, enabling administrators to quickly address issues as they arise.

 When combined with the low price of the product and the low cost of sensor licenses, PRTG Network Monitor v14 adds up to an inexpensive way to gain multi-site network monitoring capabilities, all without the installation and management hassles normally associated with network management products.
 Additionally, for networks with fewer sensor needs, Paessler's full-featured free version of the product, PRTG Network Monitor Freeware Edition, now allows the use of 30 sensors chosen from Paessler's library of over 200 sensor types, including several for Microsoft Exchange email monitoring, for an unlimited time.